-Unfortunately, there are many misconceptions about neck and back pain.
-Making sure you have credible information is essential to having the best chances for recovery.
+Making sure you have credible information in regards to back and neck pain is essential to improving your chances for recovery.

 Watch: Spine Anatomy Interactive Video